-Market risk is a measure of potential change in the value of a portfolio of instruments as a result of changes in market factors (such as interest rates, equity indices, bond prices, commodity markets, exchange rates and volatilities) during a specified time horizon.
-Gatehouse is exposed to market risk via the management of the balance sheet (i.e. banking book).
-The role of Treasury as first line and the Risk Management function as second line is to identify, quantify and manage the potential effects of those potential changes on the value of the portfolio.
+Market risk is the risk of loss arising from a potential change in the value of an instrument or portfolio of instruments as a result of changes in market parameters (such as interest rates, equity indices, bond prices, commodity markets and exchange rates) during a specified time horizon.
+Gatehouse Bank is exposed to market risk in the management of its balance sheet.
+The role of the Risk function is to identify, quantify, manage and monitor the potential effects of those potential changes on the value of the portfolio, and broader balance sheet.